dh-epfl-students/student-project-howtos/README.md

 - start Jupyter notebook (`jupyter notebook`, or `jupyter notebook --no-browser --port=XXXX` if you use a SSH tunnel)
 - open the URL in your web browser
   - `http://iccluster0XX.iccluster.epfl.ch:XXXX` if you configured remote access
-  - `http://localhost:XXXX` if you use a SSH tunnel
+  - `http://localhost:XXXX` if you use an SSH tunnel
-- if everything is ok then detach the screen (`Ctr-a d`).
+- if everything is ok, then detach the screen (`Ctr-a d`).
 You can now work in the notebook, open and close your browser as you want, it will keep running.

 **Troubleshooting:**
 - Half-point floating precision (FP16, dtype=torch.bfloat16) is not supported by the GPU.
 Please use normal floating precision (FP32) instead.